How to Connect to PostgreSQL Database Clusters

 Databases Overview screen showing connection string

-• Public network and Private network (VPC) options generate connection details based on if you want to connect via the cluster’s public hostname or the cluster’s private hostname.
-Only other resources in the same VPC network as the cluster can access it using its private hostname.
+• Public network and VPC network provide connection details for your cluster’s public and private hostnames.
+Only resources in the same VPC network as the cluster can connect using the private hostname.

-• The Database/Pool field updates the connection details based on which database you want to connect to.
+• The Database/Pool field updates the connection details for the selected database or connection pool.

-• The User field updates the connection details with the user credentials that you would like to connect with.
+• The User field updates the connection details with the selected user credentials.

-By default, the control panel doesn’t reveal the cluster’s password for security reasons.
-Click Copy to copy connection details with the password, or click show-password to reveal the password.
+By default, the Control Panel doesn’t reveal the cluster’s password for security reasons.
+Click Copy to copy connection details with the password, or click show to reveal the password.

 Databases connection details with Download CA Certificate selected